BoiMat/SwhisperX/README.md

   ```

 * **Huggingface Token**:\
-  For speaker diarization you **must** supply an HF token with access to the [`pyannote/speaker-diarization-3.1`](https://huggingface.co/pyannote/speaker-diarization-3.1) model.
+  For speaker diarization, you **must** supply an HF token with access to the [`pyannote/speaker-diarization-3.1`](https://huggingface.co/pyannote/speaker-diarization-3.1) model.

 ---